WokLibCodeClub/Snake/Week3-Changing_Lists/README.md

     print(n)
 ```

-where the list is typed out, we can now use a range function in place of the list and write:
+where each item in the list is typed out individually, we can now use a range function in place of the list and write:
 ```
 for n in range(1,6):
     print(n)